hrydgard/ppsspp-site/docs/development/developer-tools.md

 ## Texture replacement

-This is due to graduate out to the normal settings soon, although, "Save new textures" kind of still belongs here so not sure what to do.
+This has graduated to the regular graphics settings soon, although, "Save new textures" kind of still belongs here so not sure what to do.

 See [Texture replacement](/docs/reference/texture-replacement) and [Using replacement textures](/docs/reference/use-texture-replacement) for more detailed information.